 With the help of Norman Thwaites, on his return to England in October he joined the Royal Flying Corps as second lieutenant.
 Thwaites told Major John Scale, an MI6 agent, that Reilly would be a good person to work inside Russia.
 Scale took this information to Mansfield Smith-Cumming.
 He made enquiries and found that agents who had worked with him did not always agree with Thwaites.
 One agent said that Reilly "has made money since the beginning of the war through influence with corrupted members of the Russian purchasing commissions... and we consider him untrustworthy and unsuitable to work suggested."
 Another agent said that "Reilly was a shrewd businessman of undoubted ability but without patriotism or principles and therefore not recommended for any position which requires loyalty as he would not hesitate to use it to further his own commercial interests."
 Christopher Andrew, the author of Secret Service: The Making of the British Intelligence Community, argues that Winston Churchill supported Reilly's recruitment into MI6: "Reilly had a remarkable personal charisma and flair for intelligence work which was to win the admiration of both Cumming and Winston Churchill."

 In April 1918, Mansfield Smith-Cumming, the head of MI6 sent Reilly to Russia.
 He joined a team that included the Robert Bruce Lockhart, the Head of Special Mission to the Soviet Government with the rank of acting British Consul-General, George Alexander Hill, Paul Dukes, Cudbert Thornhill, Ernest Boyce, Oswald Rayner and Stephen Alley.
+Xenophon Kalamatiano, the main American agent in Russia, also joined this conspiracy.
 The main objective of this group was to bring about the overthrow of the Bolshevik government.
 Reilly had a passionate hatred for communism.
 "Bolshevism had been baptised in the blood of the bourgeoise... its leaders were criminals, assassins, murderers, gunmen, desperadoes....
 Over all, silent, secret, ferocious, menacing, hung the crimson shadow of the Cheka.
 The new masters were ruling in Russia."

 Jan Buikis, a Soviet agent, made contact with Francis Cromie, the naval attaché at the British Embassy, and requested a meeting with Robert Bruce Lockhart.
 On 14th August, 1918, Buikis and Colonel Eduard Berzin, met Lockhart.
 Berzin told Lockhart that there was serious disaffection among the Lettish troops and asked for money to finance an anti-Bolshevik coup.
 Lockhart, who described Berzin as "a tall powerfully-built man with clear-cut features and hard steely eyes" was impressed by Berzen.
 He told Lockhart that he was a senior commander of the Lettish (Latvian) regiments that had been protecting the Bolshevik Government ever since the revolution.
 Berzin insisted that these regiments had proved indispensable to Lenin, saving his regime from several attempted coups d'état.